 Females with irregular periods can use this yoga technique to regulate their menstrual cycles.
 The daily practice of this routine can also make childbirth easier.
 Furthermore, it can also alleviate extreme period pain.

 Surya Namaskar helps insomnia patients.
-It releases stress, tension, relaxes the mind, and induces sleep.
+It releases stress, and tension relaxes the mind, and induces sleep.
 It also ensures that you don’t become dependent on drugs and can fall asleep naturally.

-An integral part of Sun Salutation is inhalations and exhalations.
+An integral part of Sun Salutation is inhalation and exhalation.
 If done correctly, it can help in the proper functioning of your lungs.
 Along with that, the amount of fresh oxygen supplied to your blood also increases.
 This releases carbon dioxide and other gases from your system and detoxifies your body.

 Despite its many benefits, you must refrain from performing the Surya Namaskar if you are suffering from the following ailments:

 - Heart patients should consult a doctor before starting this yoga routine.

 - If you are suffering from back problems, you must practice Sun Salutation under your yoga teacher’s guidance.

 - People having high blood pressure issues can avoid this sequence.